Nixxx27/sched/readme.md

 ## Official Documentation

-Documentation for the framework can be found on the [Laravel website](http://laravel.com/docs).
+Documentation for the framework can be found on the [NIkko Zabala](http://Nikkozabala.com).

 ### License